Losing weight is easy, but losing weight after 50 not so much. Learn how to keep the weight off for good, and why willpower is not the answer.

 Your goals and actions can either move you toward, or away from your values.

-People usually have several values, such as compassion, trustworthiness, persistence, health, etc. They are qualities, not goals or things.
+People usually have several core values, such as compassion, trustworthiness, persistence, health, etc. They are qualities, not goals or things.

 If, for example, you want to be healthier, ask yourself why?
 Is it to look better?
 To live longer (or at least avoid some bad health outcome)?
 Maybe you want more energy.